“She isn’t depressed. She goes to work everyday and I see her out at the weekend”

 Identifying depression in people can be incredibly hard.
 So many people appear to have it ‘together’ when really underneath they’re seriously ill.
 I didn’t realise this until I lived with depression myself for the past four years.
 A few weeks after I had been diagnosed with depression I was due to go on holiday to Spain.
 I decided to go, as I was aware vitamin D could help lift my mood slightly, and lots of people had told me maybe a holiday was ‘just what I needed’.

-The picture below, along with many others, was taken whilst we were on holiday for a week.
+The picture above, along with many others, was taken whilst we were on holiday for a week.
 I look pretty pleased with myself!
 I remember the night before this was taken I had drank too much and had a total breakdown in front of my now husband on the roof of the apartment we were staying in.
 I confessed how deep my negative feelings were and how I felt I would never get my life back again.
 My sunglasses helped conceal my puffy eyes from crying all night and having had very little sleep.
 I managed to drag myself out of the flat late in the afternoon to take a walk down to the beach, and I was pleased I hadn’t completely ruined the day by being a recluse which is what my instinct told me to do.
 It’s easy to see how people may have thought I was out having the time of my life whilst I was off sick instead of being at work, when really I was battling with a serious mental health problem.

 Below is a picture of me approximately a year into my depression.
 I was at a friend’s birthday celebration in a venue I’d never been to, with people I’d never met.
 I look pretty happy right?
 I’ve got a cute dress on and my hair looks good, but inside I was terrified.
 To anyone scrolling through my Facebook feed, I’m sure it would seem like I had it all ‘together’ and certainly had no reason to take two different types of medication, see a therapist weekly and claim benefits for being unable to work.
 If I can go for a night out on the town surely I can get a job, right?